9 July 2019

 Approval will accelerate importation of new plant varieties for New Zealand Horticulture Growers

 Quarantine is the process of inspection, testing, and surveillance of new plant material as it crosses the border into New Zealand.
-Material is securely held and tested for six to nine months before receiving approval to be released to commercial growers.
+Material is securely held and tested for up to 18 months before receiving approval to be released to commercial growers.
 This approval was received after a comprehensive review by MPI of ArborGen’s greenhouse facility, personnel, and operating procedures.

 ArborGen is the world’s largest producer and seller of improved genetics planting material for forest owners, growing more than 400 million seedlings in the south-eastern United States, Brazil, New Zealand, and Australia.
 The company owns six nurseries in Australasia.